opensearch-project/documentation-website/_api-reference/index-apis/stats.md

 # Index stats

 The Index Stats API provides index statistics.
 For data streams, the API provides statistics for the stream's backing indexes.
-By default, the returned statistics are index-level.
+By default, the returned statistics are index level.
 To receive shard-level statistics, set the `level` parameter to `shards`.

 When a shard moves to a different node, the shard-level statistics for the shard are cleared.
 Although the shard is no longer part of the node, the node preserves any node-level statistics to which the shard contributed.
 {: .note}